In the Ardbeg distillery

 Islay's natural resources - fertile soil, extensive peat bogs and wonderful soft peaty water - mixed with sea breezes and traditional distilling processes, produce the most easily distinguishable of all malt whiskies, with many devotees worldwide.

-Islay has eight malt whisky distilleries.
+Islay has nine malt whisky distilleries.
 The distilleries in the south of the island, Lagavulin, Ardbeg and Laphroaig, produce the most strongly flavoured, phenolic whiskies in Scotland.
-The distilleries to the north - Bunnahabhain, Bowmore, Caol Ila, Bruichladdich and Kilchoman tend to be of a lighter character, indeed some specify unpeated malt and draw their water direct from springs before it has had time to pick up much peat.
+The distilleries to the north - Ardnahoe, Bunnahabhain, Bowmore, Caol Ila, Bruichladdich and Kilchoman tend to be of a lighter character, indeed some specify unpeated malt and draw their water direct from springs before it has had time to pick up much peat.
 In spite of this, they still taste peaty!
 There is another distillery on the Isle of Jura.
 During this tour we will visit a distillery each day and there will be whisky tasting in the evening.

 You will be based on Islay.
 This will be in carefully selected accommodation, either a B&B, guest house or 4-star hotel, as you prefer.
 You can rely on the quality of the accommodation that we find for you - its comfort, its food and the welcoming nature of those who run it.
 If you have particular wishes, please let us know so that we can do our best to meet them.